 September 9, 1969: Black cat spooks Cubs and allows Mets to seize the day

 During their first decade, the Mets were known more for their losing than winning.
 When Gil Hodges was hired as their manager in 1968, things began to turn around.
 Hodges turned the perennial losers into a lovable bunch of underdogs who would eventually win the 1969 World Series.
-In the minds of many fans, the season turned around on the afternoon of September 9, 1969 when a black cat ran in front of the division-leading Cubs dugout as they played the Mets at Shea Stadium.
+In the minds of many fans, the season turned around on the evening of September 9, 1969 when a black cat ran in front of the division-leading Cubs dugout as they played the Mets at Shea Stadium.

 The Cubs were leading the NL Eastern Division by a slim 1½ games over the Mets.
 For many Cubs fans, this was going to be the year that would end their misery.
 The Cubs had led their division for most of the season.
 But when they arrived at Shea Stadium on September 8 to start a crucial two-game series with the Mets, they were clinging to a 2½-game lead over the Mets.
 After losing the first game, 3-2, the Cubs badly needed a win to retain first place.